See what’s new here.

 For more information on creating new groups and managing existing groups, refer to the chapter titled Groups.

-To view the current location of your vehicles on a map, select Map from the main menu or click here.
-Select your vehicles using the search bar.
+To view the current location of your vehicles on a map, select Map from the main menu or select here.
+Select your vehicles using the Search box.
 The current position of your vehicle(s) will be displayed on the map.
 If you have more than 50 vehicles in your database, the map remains blank until you select Select all from the Search box.

 When viewing the map or other components of your fleet, you can choose to view only certain groups of vehicles at a time.
 Use the filter box located in the top-left corner of the screen to select which vehicles are shown.

 Note: The filter is only visible after vehicles have been added to one or more groups.
 Additionally, ensure that your user account has the proper permissions to view the selected group using the filter.